jossyatheart/TKL_behavioural_profiling/README.md

 ## Study overview

 The study analyses behavioural interaction data collected using Microsoft HoloLens 2 during a five-minute augmented-reality learning activity.
+The original experimental environment and data-collection procedure are described by Nwobodo et al. (2025).

-The analytical dataset contains:
+The analytical dataset used in the present study contains:

 - **1,551 learner–object behavioural records**
 - **36 participants**